 About a week later, I bought ingredients to try to replicate this soup at home and of course she was thrilled.
 This soup recipe makes quite a bit; however, I like to make extra soup when the cold weather is coming so that I can freeze it.
 Besides, I need to stock pile some additional meals in the freezer for our oldest daughter who is away at college and cooking for herself.
 This way she’ll have some homemade prepared meals for when she comes home to visit that she can take back with her.

-Chicken Gnocchi Soup was delicious and tasted just like the restaurant version.
+We LOVED this Chicken Gnocchi Soup.
+It was delicious and tasted just like the restaurant version.
 The soup does thicken the longer it sits; however, if you want to eat it right away and it’s a bit too thin for your liking, simply combine equal parts of cornstarch and cold water and mix it in with the soup.
 To speed the preparation, I also used leftover grilled chicken and frozen gnocchi, but any type of leftover or store bought rotisserie chicken would work just as well.
 I’ll definitely be making this soup again. ~Enjoy

 - 2 tbsp.
 Butter

 - ½ c.
 Celery, washed and thinly sliced

 - ¼ c.
 Grated Onion

 - 1 tbsp.
 Garlic, minced

 - 6 Chicken Bouillon Cubes